Pork Belly Sliders

 This will start the browning and rendering process.

 While the pork is roasting, go ahead and whisk together the simple glaze recipe.
 This just gives some sourness and saltiness to the pork belly.
-It works great as a glaze and a sauce so set aside a tablespoon or two of it to use on your sliders later.
+It works great as a glaze and a sauce so set aside a tablespoon or two of it to use on your Pork Belly Sliders later.

 After the pork roasts in the high heat for 20 minutes, turn the heat down to 300-325 and let it cook for another 30 minutes.